Rebel cricket tours to South Africa: Origins

-English XI, 1981–82
+England XI, 1981–82

 The first major tour was by an English team led by Graham Gooch in March 1982.
 Twelve cricketers, 11 of them with Test caps, had agreed in secret to make a one-month tour of the Republic.
 The news only broke when they arrived in Johannesburg.
 The players expected a brief public outcry and a slap on the wrist from the ICC.
 Instead they were the subject of global outrage among press and politicians, and labelled "the Dirty Dozen" in the Houses of Parliament.

 The reaction in South Africa could not have been more different.
 The government and white newspapers hailed the return of international cricket.
 Apart from Ian Botham, it was said, this was the full-strength England team.
 Springbok colours were awarded to the home side in a series of three "Tests".
 There were also three "one-day internationals".

 The on-field action "made a mockery of the immense off-field publicity".
 The so-called South African Breweries XI were under-prepared and, with the exception of Gooch and Emburey, either past their best or fairly marginal members of the England side (in fact, Taylor and later call-ups Humpage and Sidebottom had not played a Test for England at the time, and Humpage never did play a Test at all).
 They were beaten by a South Africa team for whom the uncapped Jimmy Cook and Vintcent van der Bijl starred.
 The Proteas, captained by Mike Procter, won the "Test" series 1–0 and "ODI" series 3–0.

 The rebels, who numbered 15 after hiring three further players to cover injuries, all received three-year bans from international cricket.
 These suspensions ended the careers of more than half the squad including Geoffrey Boycott, the world's leading Test run-scorer at that time.
-Lever (1), Sidebottom (1), Taylor (2), Willey (6) and Larkins (7) each played a few more Tests, but only Gooch and Emburey had extensive Test careers afterwards (and indeed, both were later to captain England – Emburey for two tests in 1988 against the West Indies, having been a fixture in the side since his return in 1985: Gooch for the final test of that series, then later as the regular captain from the 1989–90 tour of the West Indies to the 1993 Ashes series, remaining as a player for two further years after that).
-Emburey, in fact, went on England's second rebel tour in 1989, served another three-year ban for it, and was selected again for some matches between 1992 and 1995, though no longer as a regular fixture in the side.
+Lever (1), Sidebottom (1), Taylor (2), Willey (6) and Larkins (7) each played a few more Tests, but only Gooch and Emburey had extensive Test careers afterwards.
+Both later captained England – Emburey for two tests in 1988 against the West Indies, having been a fixture in the side since his return in 1985, and Gooch for the final test of that series, then later as the regular captain from 1989 to 1993, remaining as a player for two more years.
+Emburey also went on England's second rebel tour in 1989, served another three-year ban for it, and was selected again for some matches between 1992 and 1995.